 During the investigatory meeting, you are given a chance to explain your conduct and clarify any matters of concern.
 Based on your response, your employer will decide if disciplinary action is necessary, or whether further evidence is required.
 If more evidence is needed, they may choose to call for a second investigatory meeting.

-How much notice should your employer give you prior to an investigatory meeting?
+How much notice should your employer give you prior to a gross misconduct investigatory meeting?

 How should your employer conduct your gross misconduct investigation?

 In more complex cases of gross misconduct, where another member of staff is unsuitable or there is a lack of resources, the employer can appoint an external investigator.
 Wherever possible, the investigator should not be involved in the original conduct being investigated.

 How will an employment tribunal decide if gross misconduct was a fair reason for my dismissal?

 When considering whether your dismissal was fair, an employment tribunal will take various factors into account, including:

 - Was the matter properly investigated and was the disciplinary meeting chaired by an impartial person?

 - Was the disciplinary meeting held where you could state your case?

 - Were you given sufficient notice of the meeting and were you given notice of your right to be accompanied by a work colleague or a trade union official?

 - Were you provided with supporting documents and/or witness statements in advance of the meeting?

 - Did your employer have a genuine belief in your guilt and was this belief reasonable?